junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Good," John says carelessly.

 Mary gives him a glare, telling Dean, "But even if you do, or, I don't know, if you ever want to talk about it, you can."
+She looks at Cas, and tells him kindly, "Same for you, Castiel."

 Dean blushes harder, hearing his brother breath out a very quiet "wow".
 He closes his eyes and raises a hand to wipe his face to keep it cool and straight, then opens his eyes again.
-Voice light, he says, "Right, yeah, thanks, Mom."
+Keeping his voice light, he says, "Right, yeah, thanks, Mom."

-"Of course," Mary answers briskly.
+"Of course," Mary answers easily.

-"This is so not what I expected for our little family reunion," Dean whispers under his breath, so quiet only Sam and Cas can hear.
+"This is so not what I expected for our family reunion," Dean whispers under his breath, so quiet only Sam and Cas can hear.

 Sam stifles a laugh in his throat.
 Cas hums softly.

 "What now?"
 After a while, John speaks again.
 "Mary and I stay as ghosts or you actually have some plan for the next step?"

-Right, world-saving back on track again, he almost forgot about it with Mom and Dad here, and with them looking solid and real enough.
+Right, world-saving back on track again, he almost forgot about it with Mom and Dad here, and with them looking solid and real enough and grilling some angel.
 Dean thinks.
 They still have enough problems that need fix but he's already too tired to even sit straight, let alone thinking.

 Dean glances in the direction of the living room exit and the stairs leading to the second floor.
 He asks Sam, "You think Missouri would be fine if we borrow her guest room for the night?"

-"Not much night left anyway," Sam answers.
+"Not much of a night left anyway," Sam answers.

 <br>